Azure/azure-iot-operations/README.md

     2. On the forked repo, select **Actions** and select **I understand my workflows, go ahead and enable them.**

-    3. Run the **GitOps Deployment of Azure IoT Operations** GitHub Action.
+    3. Run the **Deploy Azure IoT Operations** GitHub Action.
 You'll need to provide both the `subscription` and `resource group` where your Arc-enabled cluster resource is and the path to the `environment parameters file` you created previously.

 ## Trademarks
 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is